-Given half of marriages eventually end in a divorce and wedding ceremonies last for at most 12 hours in America, it’s wise to spend as little as possible just in case things don’t work out.
+Given roughly half of marriages eventually end in a divorce and wedding ceremonies last for at most 12 hours in America, it’s wise to spend as little as possible on a wedding just in case things don’t work out.

-With the median household income in America at around $60,000 according to the US Census Bureau, spending $22,500 for a wedding is egregious.
+With the median household income in America at around $68,000 according to the latest US Census Bureau, spending $22,500 for a wedding is egregious.
 After paying taxes on a median $68,000 household income, the average couple is spending about 40% of their after-tax annual income on a wedding.